 The Charlestown WTP (Figure 14.43, Table 14.52) was commissioned in 2018 to supply water to the Charlestown Water Supply Scheme and is positioned 1.2km North West of Charlestown.
 The plant is an ultrafiltration plant, and does not include conventional components (no clarifiers or sand filters).
-The design capacity is $2 \text{ M}\ell/\text{day}$, however the plant is currently producing 0.35 $\text{M}\ell/\text{day}$ (January 2021)29.
-The plant produced an average of 0.5 $\text{M}\ell/\text{day}$ from 2018 up until October 2020 but some production boreholes have failed (mechanical issues and lightning strikes) and this has affected the total availability of raw water which should be supplied to the plant30.
+The design capacity is 2 Ml/day, however the plant is currently producing 0.55 Ml/day (March 2022).
+The plant produced an average of 0.55 Ml/day from 2018 up until October 2022.
+Some production boreholes have failed (mechanical issues, vandalism and lightning strikes) and this has affected the total availability of raw water which should be supplied to the plant.
 The water meter records are reported to be good.